-The prevalence of women in the workplace has made a direct impact on the number of extramarital affairs.
-Job influences are crucial simply because much of one's week is spent with business associates.
+Job influences are crucial simply because much of our week is spent with business associates.
 That prolonged and regular contact may easily lead to dangerously close associations.
-Unless one draws clear limits to his associations and resolves not to transgress those limits, he will naturally drift towards companionships that could harm him and his marriage.
+Unless we draw clear limits to our associations and resolve not to transgress those limits, we will naturally drift toward companionships that could harm ourselves and our marriage.
 The businessman, like the preacher, should heed Paul's advice: "Treat the younger women as sisters" (1 Timothy 5:2).
 No sounder approach is possible.

 Who says marriage has to be this way?

 The ever-increasing percentages of failed marriages should indicate that secular society's approach to marriage, with its lack of absolutes, is not working.
 A significant number of movies and television shows have challenged the institution of marriage under the disguise of humor.
 It is important now, as in every age, that we learn the times in which we are living so that we can avoid its temptations and challenge its proud assertions.
 Many of the things that are accepted as natural—perhaps even beautiful—are nothing more than weeds.